-But retailers aren’t the only ones gearing up early for the holidays.
+Retailers and shoppers aren’t the only ones gearing up for the holidays.
 Scammers are too.
-In fact, the threat of fraud and identity theft normally increases this time of year.
-It’s important to watch out for these prevalent scams during the holiday season:
+In fact, the threat of fraud and identity theft typically increases during the holiday season This time of year, it’s important to watch out for secret shopper scams, Christmas phishing scams and other prevalent holiday scams:

 1. relative impostor scam